mjalavado/bitgames/README.md

 select which games they want to play.
 I haven't decided on how many games to include in the app, but I want to make at least 3 games to choose from.
 After the user picks a game, they would use the mouse or keyboard to play the game.
 For specific games, high scores and previous scores will be kept.
+Each game will have its own logical code, and some games will have an AI opponent.

 ## Features
 1. User Login and Authentication